penumbra-x/rquest/README.md

 ## Building

-Do not compile with packages that depend on `openssl-sys`; it links with the same prefix symbol as `boring-sys`, which can cause [link failures](https://github.com/cloudflare/boring/issues/197) and other problems.
+Do not compile with packages that depend on openssl-sys; it links with the same prefix symbol as boring-sys, which can cause [link failures](https://github.com/cloudflare/boring/issues/197) and other problems.
 Even if compilation succeeds, using both `openssl-sys` and `boring-sys` as dependencies can cause memory segmentation faults.

 Install the dependencies required to build [BoringSSL](https://github.com/google/boringssl/blob/master/BUILDING.md#build-prerequisites)